DOMjudge/domjudge/ISSUE_TEMPLATE.md

-NOTE: If this is a _discussion starter_ or you need any _installation help_,
-rather send an email to our
+NOTE: If this is a _discussion starter_, you need any _installation help_ or have a _question_ on how to accomplish shomething, rather send an email to our
 [DOMjudge-devel mailinglist](https://www.domjudge.org/mailman/listinfo/domjudge-devel)
 instead of filing an issue here.